Globalization has caught up with the footwear industry, and offshore manufacturing has risen in popularity over the last few decades.

 The shop originally catered heavily to members of the U.S. Army stationed nearby in Fort Sam Houston.
 But by the 1940s, celebrities — including late actors Bing Crosby, Gregory Peck, Gary Cooper, and then-president Lyndon B. Johnson — were seen wearing Lucchese boots.

-In 1987, the company moved from San Antonio to El Paso, Texas, where it remains headquartered to this day.
+In 1987, the company moved from San Antonio to El Paso, Texas, where it remains headquartered today.

 In 2000, Lucchese released its limited edition 125th Anniversary Boot, with only 125 pairs produced, sold for $12,500 per pair.
 California Governor Arnold Schwarzenegger was among those who purchased a pair of the Anniversary boot.

-Lucchese then expanded its line of footwear in 2014 with the launch of the Lucchese Collection.
-The luxurious fashion footwear line includes stilettos, dress shoes, chukkas, and high-heeled boots and sandals, handmade by Lucchese artisans in El Paso, Texas, and Tuscany, Italy.
+Lucchese expanded its footwear line in 2014 with the launch of the Lucchese Collection.
+The luxurious fashion footwear line includes stilettos, dress shoes, chukkas, high-heeled boots, and sandals handmade by Lucchese artisans in El Paso, Texas, and Tuscany, Italy.

 You can find Lucchese shoes and boots at Lucchese, Zappos, and Amazon.